Laurie J Sears

 Read the readings and come to class.

 Course Requirements and Readings: Clifford Geertz, Islam Observed Pramoedya Ananta Toer, Footsteps Ken George, Picturing Islam Jean Taylor, Indonesia: Peoples and Histories

 Goals Students should prepare the readings conscientiously, take notes on it, ask questions of it, and think deeply about it, all in advance of class.
 Students should also be willing to participate in class discussion and in-class writing assignments.

 Grading The course grade will be calculated as follows:

-There will be in-class queries handed out on Thursdays in weeks 2 through week 8.
+There will be in-class queries handed out on Thursdays in the last half hour of class in weeks 2 through week 8.
 Students must cogently answer the question posed.
 Questions will be based on the assigned readings for each week.